 - Limited Exposure – The most obvious drawback is that your listing won’t generate a lot of interest.
 Of course, you only need to find one buyer.
 But that’s a lot harder to do when only a few dozen people will know about your listing compared to a few thousand if you went for a public listing.

 - You Won’t Get Any Walk-In Traffic – Similarly, you won’t have any walk-in traffic from potential buyers that show up for open houses.
-Also, neighbors who are on the lookout for a nearby home for family or friends will not know about the listing.
+Also, neighbors on the lookout for a nearby home for family or friends will not know about the listing.

 - A (potentially) Lower Sales Price – Even the best market predictors can be caught unprepared when a home enters the market.
 If enough people show interest and make an offer, you can get a bidding war that sees your home sell for a lot more than you anticipated.
 Less likely to happen with a pocket listing.